(First published 2/2/2023. Last updated 3/26/2026)

 What type of cacao has the least amount of mold and mycotoxin in it?

-But even without test results, according to the review, the most reliable cacao would be made in small batches using mostly traditional, artisanal practices (that is, making it mostly by hand).
+According to the review, the most reliable cacao would be made in small batches using mostly traditional, artisanal practices (that is, making it mostly by hand).
 This is the only way that each step can have enough oversight to prevent mold – and therefore mycotoxins – from appearing in larger amounts.

 REFERENCES